 7. Not determining who pays the terminal handling charges

 This is especially important for those Incoterms where the seller is responsible for the cargo beyond the port of shipment.
 Not determining who is paying the terminal handling charges can be troublesome and cost you extra time and money.

 We recommend that you outline who is handling charges when you agree with your contract – so you can avoid complications, delays and unforeseen costs!

 Curious about more tips and tricks?

-As you enter the world of logistics, it can be hard to keep track of all the Incoterms and what they mean for you.
+As you enter the world of logistics, it can be hard to keep track of all the Incoterms and what they mean to you.
 Even the most seasoned logistics experts can lose track sometimes!
-As a digital logistics services dedicated to small and medium-sized businesses, we at Twill know all you need to know about Incoterms.
+As a digital logistics service dedicated to small and medium-sized businesses, we at Twill know all you need to know about Incoterms.

 That’s why we have compiled essential information in our Incoterms guide.
 So, you can have it on hand when entering the world of ocean shipping.
 Check our dedicated Incoterms page now to download your guide.